Azure/typespec-azure/docs/troubleshoot/enum-not-extensible.md

 ## Workaround

 To define an extensible enum you will need instead to use a `union` where one of the variants is `string`.
-If you see the linter warning [`@azure-tools/typespec-azure-core/no-enum`](https://tspwebsitepr.z22.web.core.windows.net/typespec-azure/prs/389/docs/next/libraries/azure-core/rules/no-enum) it also offer an automatic codefix (click the (ℹ) bulb in VS Code)
+If you see the linter warning [`@azure-tools/typespec-azure-core/no-enum`](https://tspwebsitepr.z22.web.core.windows.net/typespec-azure/prs/389/docs/next/libraries/azure-core/rules/no-enum) it also offers an automatic codefix (click the (ℹ) bulb in VS Code)
 For example

 ```tsp